 Welcome to my website!
-I am Takahiro Ueda, a postdoctoral researcher at Max-Planck Institute for Astronomy (MPIA) working with Dr. Mario Flock.
-I am also a special visiting researcher at National Astronomical Observatory of Japan (NAOJ).
-I have been working on how dust grains grow into planets in protoplanetary disks from both theoretical and observational point of views, with a particular interest in formation of terrestrial planets.
-I obtained my Ph.D. at Tokyo Institute of Technology on March 2019 under the supervision of Prof. Shigeru Ida with co-supervised by Prof. Satoshi Okuzumi.
-After that, I was working with Prof. Akimasa Kataoka for three years as a JSPS Research Fellow (PD) at NAOJ.
+I am Takahiro Ueda, a postdoctoral researcher at Max-Planck Institute for Astronomy (MPIA) working in the group of Dr. Mario Flock.
+I have been working on how dust grains grow into planets in protoplanetary disks from both theoretical and observational point of views, with a particular interest in the formation of terrestrial planets.
+I obtained my Ph.D. at Tokyo Institute of Technology on March 2019 under the supervision of Prof. Shigeru Ida and Prof. Satoshi Okuzumi.
+After that, I have worked with Prof. Akimasa Kataoka for three years as a JSPS Research Fellow (PD) at NAOJ.
 Since April 2022, I have been at a current position.

 Name: UEDA, Takahiro (植田 高啓)